Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Overdensity analysis

 We can do a similar exercise for star-forming galaxies in more typical halos.
 The average co-moving abundance of dropouts with $M_{UV}<-20.13$ is $\bar{n}_g\approx4\times10^{-4}$ cMpc$^{-3}$.
 Assuming a typical bias of 5 and a correlation length of 5.5 $h^{-1}$ cMpc, appropriate for this population of relatively bright dropout galaxies in halos of around $10^{11}$ $M_\odot$ at $z\sim6$ \citep{overzier06b,barone14,khostovan19}, the quasar-galaxy cross-correlation length in Eq. \ref{eq:density} would be 15.8 cMpc.

-In Fig. \ref{fig:density} we show the cumulative number of massive and typical companion galaxies expected in the J0836 field following these calculations with the light- and dark-shaded regions, respectively.
+In Fig. \ref{fig:density} we show the cumulative number of massive and typical companion galaxies expected in the J0836 field following these calculations with the red- and blue-shaded regions, respectively.
 We plot the number of objects as a function of the projected co-moving radius of a cylinder with a fixed length of 58.5 cMpc.
-The finding of 1 massive companion within 3.1 cMpc is consistent with the enhancement in clustering over the random expectation due to the presence of the massive quasar halo (upper light-shaded curve and large circle).
-Doing the same calculation for more typical star-forming galaxies in lower mass halos, the number of 3 objects detected (small dark circle with arrow) is lower than that expected (upper dark-shaded region) by a factor of 2--3, but it is important to keep in mind that the spectroscopic sample is highly incomplete (for example, there are at least an additional 5 objects from \citet{zheng06} that have not been targeted).
+The finding of 1 massive companion within 3.1 cMpc is consistent with the enhancement in clustering over the random expectation due to the presence of the massive quasar halo (upper red shaded curve and large circle).
+Doing the same calculation for more typical star-forming galaxies in lower mass halos, the number of 3 objects detected (small blue circle with arrow) is lower than that expected (upper blue-shaded region) by a factor of 2--3, but it is important to keep in mind that the spectroscopic sample is highly incomplete (for example, there are at least an additional 5 objects from Z06 that have not been targeted).

 This analysis shows that the clustering observed in the J0836 field is consistent with what we would expect from the presence of a massive quasar halo.
 In Section \ref{sec:comparison} below we will compare the J0836 structure to several other dense structures of galaxies discovered in recent years, both near quasars and in the general field at $z\sim6$.
 In this way we will be able to address the relative rarity of the J0836 structure in yet another way.